quarkuscoffeeshop/quarkuscoffeeshop-counter/README.md

 *Java*
 This one should be obvious.
 We like [AdoptOpenJDK](https://adoptopenjdk.net/)

-BTW, if you want to manage multiple JDK's [SDKMan](https://sdkman.io/) is a really great tool if you haven't checked it out yet
+BTW, if you want to manage multiple JDK's [SDKMan](https://sdkman.io/) is a great tool

 *Docker and Docker Compose*
 You can install PostgreSQL and Kafka locally, but we have a docker-compose.yaml file that will do everything for you

-The docker-compose file
 ## Working Locally
+Grab the supporting files

 ### Supporting infrastructure